 If a voucher passes the expiry date, the status is set to 'Expired' and the balance of the voucher purchase price is transferred from the Voucher Liability account to the Vouchers Expired income account.
 Expired vouchers are greyed out in the voucher list and can't be redeemed and edited.
 Their expiry date can not be changed.

-To create a new voucher type simply click on the + icon in the top right hand side of the window and enter the information required.
+To create a new voucher type simply click on the + icon in the bottom right hand side of the window and enter the information required.

-There are a number of fields in the general tab, they are:
+There are a number of fields in a voucher record.
+They include:

 SKU - this refers to a stock-keeping unit, a unique identifier for each distinct product and service that can be purchased.
 You can create whatever product code you want for any voucher.